MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/10/devtools-130.md

 <!-- ------------------------------ -->
 #### Fixed double shadows that appeared on hover

-Many icons in the Activity Bar and other toolbars showed an overlapping circle and square shadow on hover:
+Many icons in the **Activity Bar** and other toolbars showed an overlapping circle and square shadow when you hovered over them:

 ![Double shadow on icon](./devtools-130-images/double-shadow-icon.png)

-The double shadow has been removed and only shows the square shadow:
+The double shadow has been removed, and the icon only shows the square shadow when you hover over it:

 ![Single shadow on icon](./devtools-130-images/single-shadow-icon.png)